Today's Articles

 The Black Cross Nurses Association is Formed

-*On National Nurse Day, May 6, this date in 1920, affirms the Black Cross Nurses Association.
+*On National Nurses Day, May 6, 1920, the Black Cross Nurses Association was established.
 The organization was the women’s auxiliary of the Universal Negro Improvement Association and African Communities League.
-Officially the Universal African Black Cross Nurses, an international organization of nurses, was founded based upon the model of the Red Cross.
+Officially, the Universal African Black Cross Nurses, an international organization of nurses, was founded based upon the model of the Red Cross.
 They were established to provide health […]

 learn more